AEF SUMMER PROGRAMS 2021

 4. Travel Photography - 3/4 US credits

 This class is an introduction to photographic technique and photo management through the visual experience of some of the main aspects of Italian culture displayed in Florence, one of the most important Italian cities.
 Weeks 1, 2 and 3 will begin with a technical and theoretical lesson introducing the weekly program; followed by field trips and photo management in class.
-Three field trips will be organized concerning Italian culture, covering 3 topics: architecture, people, still-life.
+Three field trips will focus on Italian culture and will cover 3 main topics: architecture, people, still-life.
 Week 4 will be dedicated to organizing the best images in a short presentation which will be displayed at school at the end of the course.

 5. Painting - 3/4 US credits

 This course can be considered a true full immersion into the various expressive languages of contemporary dance.
-The method adopted is mainly the Limon-Cunningham technique; however the European influence is also taken into account in developing this fascinating discipline.
-The course is held by three different teacher-choreographers and it consists of the study of fundamental movements, intensification of the basic techniques, and acquisition of the language of contemporary dance through a personalized choreographic approach.
+The method adopted is mainly the Limon-Cunningham technique; however, the European influence is also taken into account in developing this fascinating discipline.
+The course is held by three different teacher-choreographers and will cover the study of fundamental movements, the intensification of the basic techniques, and the acquisition of the language of contemporary dance through a personalized choreographic approach.

-7. Dancing With Florence (Choreography Lab) - 3/4 US credits
+2. Dancing with Florence (Choreography Lab) - 3/4 US credits

-AEF summer Jazz Improvisation is a seminar that combines traditional lecture with Master classes held by AEF faculty and visiting faculty on the art of the improvisation.
+AEF summer Jazz Improvisation is a seminar that combines traditional lectures with master classes held by AEF faculty and visiting faculty on the art of the improvisation.
 International musicians guest speakers will talk about Jazz Improvisation, share their vision and the peculiar perspective according to their instrument.
 The class is an introduction to improvisation techniques for jazz instrumentalists.
 It includes use of modes (major & melodic minor), symmetrical scales, and arpeggios in improvisation.
 Emphasis on the development of an idiomatic jazz style through the transcription and analysis of recorded solos by jazz masters.
 The course also explores several advanced techniques in jazz improvisation.
 Topics include harmonic superimposition, playing “out”, and polyrhythm and cross-rhythms.
-Emphasis on the development of an idiomatic jazz style through the transcription and analysis of recorded solos by jazz masters.

-12. Towards a New Music.
-A New Philosophy of Science in Music
+7. Towards a New Music.
+A New Philosophy of Science in Music.

 This new course describes the premise that the experience of music is far-reaching beyond the ordinary theoretical, aesthetic or critical descriptions.
 Drawing from readings in Philosophy of Music, Phenomenology and Structuralist thinkers, Aesthetics, Physics and Acoustics and Color Theory, students engage in the study of music and musical language from these vantage points.
 Correlating musical phenomena to basic laws in physics, language, and culture, standard topics in music theory such as the harmonic series, tuning systems, the basis of tonality, its simple forms and complexities, linearity, polyphony and proportion are brought to new life seen from a perspective of a larger lens.
 Studies in the morphology of sound, gravity, binary relations, multi-dimensional spatial-temporal states, ancient and medieval concepts of Aristotelian potential and actuality and the calculus of music all bring light to a new musical reality.
 Students are asked to evaluate and act upon their listening experiences to a wide variety of music as the course draws the question of what it means to create a new music from a larger consciousness and cognizance.